MarkNahabedian/defimpl/README.md

 generate a canonical implementation of each concrete interface based on some direction in the interface's type definition.

+<h2>Usage</h2>

+The defimpl binary is a go code preprocessor which reads a source file, and produces a new source file which contains a struct definition to serve as an implementation of each interface definition in the input file, and the methods to support that implementation.

 Though Go allows fields in struct definitions to have a tag which various libraies can choose to interpret in some way, this is apparently not allowed for interface method declarations.

-The defimpl binary is a go code preprocessor which reads a source file, and produces a new source file which contains a struct definition to serve as an implementation of each interface definition in the input file, and the methods to support that implementation.

 Each field (method declaration) in an input interface definition can have comments to inform defimpl of the struct methods to be generated and the struct fields on which they operate.
-These are comments because interface type definitions do not support tags.
+These are comments because interface type definitions do not support tags in the way struct definitions do.
 These comments employ the same canonical syntax as struct tags so that we can leverage the struct tag parsing code.

+If an interface definition contains no defimpl comments of has a comment containing "(ABSTRACT)" then no implementation struct will be defined for it.

 For any interface method which is meant to read or modify some field, that method sould have a signature appropriate to its intended use, and